 This robot vacuum does not include a large number of extra parts and accessories.
 The only included pieces with this vacuum are:

-Charger: A charging base and power cord are included with the purchase of the Xiaomi Xiaowa.
+Charger: A charging base and power cord are included with the purchase of the Roborock Xiaowa.
 The robot is able to scan the charging base with a 360° recharging signal.

 Cleaning tool: A small cleaning tool is also included with this robot vacuum.
 The cleaning tool can be used to cut and remove hair, strings, or other potential tangles that may occur on the brushroll of the Xiaowa.

-While there are not many accessories included with the Xiaomi Xiaowa, the included accessories do allow you to begin cleaning almost immediately.
+While there are not many accessories included with the Roborock Xiaowa, the included accessories do allow you to begin cleaning almost immediately.

 The only other extra parts you may need would be a filter (when it needs to be changed), another brushroll as it wears out, and potentially another dust bin if it were to break.
 All of these can be purchased online.

-The following vacuum cleaner tests are designed to show how the Xiaomi Xiaowa robot vacuum performs on different surfaces, picking up a variety of debris types.
+The following vacuum cleaner tests are designed to show how the Roborock Xiaowa robot vacuum performs on different surfaces, picking up a variety of debris types.

 We test on three different floor types, including:

 - Low pile carpet